Engagement

 Adding an account

-Engagement → Feeds → Add account → paste a LinkedIn profile URL.
-Canopy verifies the URL, fetches the public profile, and starts polling for new posts every ~15 minutes.
+Engagement → Feeds → Add account → paste a LinkedIn profile URL

 What you see

 A reverse-chronological feed of every post by every account you’ve added.
+The sidebar lets you filter to one account at a time.
 For each post:

-- Comment button — opens an inline composer to comment directly, without leaving Canopy.
+- Comment button — opens an inline composer to comment without leaving Canopy.
+The comment count bumps optimistically; the poller reconciles the real count on its next tick.

 Auto-reply